 Step 1: Food and Water

 The first step in becoming a prepper is to create a solid foundation.
 This involves understanding your needs, identifying potential threats, and stocking up on essential supplies.
 A key aspect of this foundational stage is understanding the “evergreen products.”
-These are items you will always need, regardless of the disaster scenario, such as water reserves, emergency food supplies, first aid kits, hygiene products, and sanitation supplies.
+Regardless of the disaster scenario, you will always need these items, such as water reserves, emergency food supplies, first aid kits, hygiene products, and sanitation supplies.

 Food Supply